 Help Protect Cashes Ledge.
-Join Our Petition Today!
+Support permanent protection today!

 Cashes Ledge is one of New England’s most remarkable undersea treasures: a 25-mile long underwater mountain range 80 miles off the coast of Maine.
 The peak of this mountain comes within 40 feet of the surface, and Cashes Ledge harbors the largest and deepest kelp forest on the eastern seaboard and a vast diversity of ocean wildlife, from North Atlantic right whales, Atlantic wolffish, and blue sharks to fields of anemones and sponges.